 New Relic's distributed tracing helps you monitor and analyze the behavior of your distributed system.
-This document contains details about the UI and how to use it.
+This document explains how to understand and use the UI.

 - In New Relic One